DNyaika/BigData/README.md

 Introduction
 -------
-Web crawling using MapReduce (Apache Spark, Java7,Crawler4j API [https://github.com/yasserg/crawler4j])
+Web crawling using MapReduce Crawler4j API https://github.com/yasserg/crawler4j is used to implement the crawler

 Crawled data in form of HTML pages is saved in mongodb